liferay/liferay-frontend-projects/projects/eslint-plugin/README.md

 -   [@liferay/sort-imports](./rules/general/docs/rules/sort-imports.md): Enforces (and autofixes) `import` and `require` ordering.
 -   [@liferay/sort-import-destructures](./rules/general/docs/rules/sort-import-destructures.md): Enforces (and autofixes) ordering of destructured names in `import` statements.
 -   [@liferay/trim-class-names](./rules/general/docs/rules/trim-class-names.md): Enforces (and autofixes) that class names inside JSX `className` attributes do not have leading or trailing whitespace.
+-   [@liferay/prefer-length-check](./rules/general/docs/rules/prefer-length-check.md): Enforces (and autofixes) that class names inside JSX `className` attributes do not have leading or trailing whitespace.

 #### `@liferay/portal`